 - 324,295 meals and 155,145 bags of food were provided.

 - 103 women and children were provided emergency shelter through local domestic violence programs.

 - We partnered with twelve organizations to offer programs in literacy proficiency, financial wellness, healthy lifestyles, career readiness, and tutoring in STEM related subjects.

-- 939 K-8 youth participated in an after-school program we funded.
+- 939 youth in grades K-8 participated in an after-school program we funded.

 - 1,350 hours per student of academic and personal enrichment was provided by these programs.